m3db/m3/docs/operational_guide/placement_changes.md

 The instructions below all contain sample curl commands, but you can always review the API documentation by navigating to

 `http://<M3_COORDINATOR_HOST_NAME>:<CONFIGURED_PORT(default 7201)>/api/v1/openapi` or our [online API documentation](https://m3db.io/openapi/).

+**Note**: The [peers bootstrapper](bootstrapping.md) must be configured on all nodes in the M3DB cluster for placement changes to work.
+The `peers` bootstrapper is enabled by default, so you only need to worry about this if you modified the default bootstrapping configuration

 #### Placement Initialization